-Holiday seasons historically offer a key opportunity for building customer loyalty.
+Holiday seasons have historically offered a key opportunity for building customer loyalty.
 In a normal year, shops can reach out to new customers with promotions and incentives, and do their best to hang on to them after the season comes to a close.
-This year is obviously no traditional year, but there is some good news.
-CMSWire reports that 26% of those surveyed expressed intentions of buying from at least one retailer they haven’t shopped at before, with 95% of those people also saying they plan to shop from that new retailer again in the future.
-That means you can still work to attract and retain new customers.
-Holiday spending is still expected to total over $1 trillion between November 2020 and January 2021, despite challenging conditions.
-Your number one goal should be converting these customers into regulars, or better yet, VIPs.
+This year is obviously no traditional year, but there is good news: the consumer confidence index remains higher than throughout 2020.
+That means you can still attract and retain new customers, and your number one goal should be converting these customers into regulars, or better yet, VIPs.

 Building customer loyalty isn’t accomplished with just one exclusive discount.
 In fact, it’s better to show you care in a multitude of small, simple ways rather than one grand gesture.
 So where should a busy business owner start?
 Here are seven quick tips to motivate those first-time holiday shoppers to make a return visit.